davenverse/shellfish/docs/files/file_manipulation.md

 ## File operations

 Working directly with files is a common need in many scripting scenarios.
-This library provides essential functions for renaming, moving, and copying files, allowing you to efficiently manage and organize your data.
+This library provides essential functions for renaming, moving, and copying files, allowing you to efficiently manage and organise your data.

 ### `copy`